System-PRI/core/README.md

 ### Starting the application

-To run the application use command `docker compose up --build`
+To run the application and rebuild Docker images use command `docker compose --env-file ${path} up --build` \
+To restart the application without Docker images rebuild use command `docker compose --env-file ${path} up`

 ## Useful links: